Lower School

 Our students will grow to become caring global citizens equipped with high levels of empathy and understanding.
 Growth mindset and inclusivity are core philosophies that drive the Lower School’s character-development program.
 Attention to character education results in caring and accepting students, which in turn, makes for a learning environment where students feel safe being themselves and feel supported taking academic risks.

 Lower School teachers are curriculum designers.
 As experts in education, teachers take an innovative approach to developing curricula by studying international and national standards to create a dynamic and experiential program in each subject.
 Learning is individualized and student-centered.
 Our faculty craft customized units of study for English language arts, math, science, social studies, and human growth and development.
-Starting in 2nd grade, Spanish and technology instruction is taught every other day. students attend classes for music, art, physical education, and library.
+Starting in 2nd grade, Spanish and technology instruction are taught every other day.
+Students attend classes for music, art, physical education, and library.

 Inquiry-based learning is an approach to learning that emphasizes the student’s role in the learning process.
 Rather than the teacher telling students what they need to know, students are encouraged to explore the material, ask questions, and share ideas.